mgcrea/redux-rest-resource/README.md

 Redux REST resource generates types, actions and reducers for you to easily interact with a REST API.

-Relies on `isomorphic-fetch` to perform HTTP requests.
+- Relies on [isomorphic-fetch](https://github.com/matthew-andrews/isomorphic-fetch) to perform HTTP requests.

+- Requires [redux-thunk](https://github.com/gaearon/redux-thunk) to handle async actions.

 ## Usage